 - 1 tsp honey

 Make a paste of the ingredients and leave it on your face for 20 minutes.
 Rinse off to unravel clear and radiant skin.

 Seedless or not, a small bunch of grapes definitely packs a punch, nutrition-wise.
 Resveratrol, a unique antioxidant in the grape skin, is known to have amazing benefits in delaying eye wrinkles.5

 - 1 tsp of honey or yogurt

-Mash the grapes while mixing in a bowl and apply it on the face.
+Mash the grapes and add the yogurt or honey while mixing in a bowl and apply it on the face.
 Wash it away with lukewarm water to reveal a refreshed face.

-Now you know, grapes don’t just belong to wines or desserts but can be even used as a remedy for removing wrinkles under eyes.6
+Now you know grapes don’t just belong to wines or desserts but can be even used as a remedy for removing wrinkles under the eye.6

 6. Aloe Vera